-As I take on the challenge of starting a blog – which is basically a public diary, let’s be honest – I am just about to start my second year as a Children and Young People’s (CYP for short) student nurse.
+As I take on the challenge of starting a blog – which is basically a public diary, let’s be honest – I am just about to start my third year as a Children and Young People’s (CYP for short) student nurse, leaving on an Erasmus placement in Linkoping, Sweden.
 And oh my, is it going to be a roller coaster, so why not share it with someone?

-Since first year is over, and the “real” work begins, I’ve decided to try and make the most of my time during this course and attempt to document struggles and success, as well as anything else that may be on my mind.
-I hope to be able to develop some insight into the world of nursing and be able to share it with you, maybe even see what it is like elsewhere.
-I want to be able to delve into the various topics that encompass being a nurse.
-Hopefully, once I’m a registered nurse, it will serve as a reminder of where I was and how far I’ve managed to come.
+Since first two years are over, and the “final stretch” begins, I’ve decided to try and make the most of my time during this exchange programme and attempt to document my monumental triumphs and abysmal failures, as well as everything inbetween.
+I hope to be able to develop some insight into the world of nursing, both in the UK and in Sweden.
+I want to be able to delve into the various topics that encompass being a student nurse.
+Hopefully, once I have my pin, it will serve as a reminder of where I was and how far I’ve managed to come.
 For all my fellow nursing students, I hope to be able to at least shed at least a glimmer of clarity on the crazy and amazing journey we have embarked on.